-Approached from Beaumont Street the Ashmolean appears as the mid-nineteenth century neoclassical building designed by English architect Charles Robert Cockerell.
-Today, behind this steadfast street scene, an evolutionary sequence is still traceable in the thirty-nine new chronologically ordered galleries, beginning with the ground floor’s Ancient World and culminating in European Art from 1800 on the uppermost level.
-However, the museum’s spatial configuration and exhibition design work together to rupture the evolutionary reading.
+Today, behind Cockerell’s steadfast street scene, a traditional evolutionary sequence is still traceable in the thirty-nine new chronologically ordered galleries, beginning with the ground floor’s Ancient World and culminating in European Art from 1800 on the uppermost level (fig. 4).
+However, the museum’s spatial reconfiguration and exhibition design work together to rupture the evolutionary reading.
 Visitors aren’t obliged to follow a predetermined itinerary but are regularly presented with choices of routes.
-As they navigate a network of crossroads, stairs, lifts and footbridges, the intellectual bridges of the display’s metanarrative Crossing Cultures, Crossing Time are reinforced as many unexpected associations across different cultures and periods become possible (fig. 18).
+These optional ‘journeys’ provoke many unexpected associations across different cultures and periods.
 The message conveyed is that world civilizations didn’t rise in isolation but instead evolved through intercultural contact and exchange.

-Considering first the modest plan diagram, Mather extended the rationale of three ground floor horizontal circulation axes set up by Cockerell, adding a fourth behind.
-The four axes form a square visitor flow pattern passing through galleries of the old and new buildings, binding them together (fig. 20).
+Considering first the modest plan diagram, the architects extended the rationale of three ground floor horizontal circulation axes set up by Cockerell, adding a fourth behind.
+The four axes form a square visitor flow pattern passing through galleries of the old and new buildings, binding them together (fig. 5).
 This square’s corners mark four principle crossroads, the first encountered at the main entrance.

-The building’s dramatic sectional diagram is most apparent along the new rear fourth axis running from side to side (east-west) connecting a row of three new atria (fig. 20).
-The outer ‘main’ and ‘west’ atria are located at crossroads and additionally house stairs with nearby lifts linking all five gallery levels.
-The ‘middle’ atrium, a double height space with no stair or lift, is surrounded by horizontal footbridges connecting galleries on either side of it on upper floors.
-Critically, this intricate arrangement of voids, stairs, lifts and footbridges around and through the atria facilitates the ease with which visitors may move between, or see into, other galleries on different levels (fig. 6).
+The building’s dramatic sectional diagram is most apparent along the new rear fourth axis running from side to side (east-west) connecting a row of three new atria.
+Critically, the intricate arrangement of single and double height galleries, stairs, lifts and footbridges around and through the atria facilitates the ease with which visitors may move between, or see into, other galleries on different levels (fig. 6).
 Effectively, the visitors’ own movement and viewing patterns continually reinforce the display’s dialogic metanarrative Crossing Cultures, Crossing Time.

 Main atrium—orienting and encouraging visitors’ exploration

-The main atrium (fig. 21) works as an orientation space towards which visitors naturally gravitate, being strategically located, flooded with natural light from overhead skylights and filled with the lively sounds of footsteps and voices (fig. 7 and general view above).
+The main atrium works as an orientation space towards which visitors naturally gravitate, being strategically located, flooded with natural light from overhead skylights and filled with the lively sounds of footsteps and voices (fig. 7 and general view above).
 Stepped-back stair flights and carefully positioned openings mean visitors circulating around and through it gain changing panoptic vistas of multiple galleries on different floor levels.
 Visitors can move easily between galleries while seeing further into others, gaining information about future possible route options.
 The overall effect encourages continuous exploration in a looping pattern with few dead-ends.